 Jobcentre Plus (part of the Department for Work & Pensions)

 About the Jobcentre Plus

 Jobcentre Plus is part of the Department for Work and Pensions (DWP).
 They are here to provide work for those that can, and support for those that cannot.
 Always changing to meet the needs of their customers.

-The Government's New Enterprise Allowance (NEA) scheme will give jobseekers access to expert business mentoring and a weekly allowance totaling over £1,200 to help them get going.
-The Ixion NEA Team has now supported c 6,000 new businesses to establish thanks to the scheme.
+The Government's New Enterprise Allowance (NEA 2) scheme is co-financed by the Department for Work & Pensions in partnership with the European Union Social Fund.
+This will give job seekers access to expert business mentoring and a weekly allowance totaling over £1,200 to help them get going.
+The Ixion NEA Team has now supported c 12,000 new businesses to establish thanks to the overall scheme.

 CFO 3 contracts are co-financed by the Ministry of Justice (NOMS) and the European Union Social Fund

 Building Better Opportunities (BBO)

 Big Lottery Fund is matching funds from the European Union, Social Fund for projects across England that tackle poverty and promote social inclusion.

 Ixion has won two Connecting Choices (BBO) contracts, one in Essex and one in Stoke-On-Trent & Staffordshire